cblkwell/kcl-prototype/example/redox-prototype/README.md

 the prod configuration, then the sector configuration, and then sends the combined configuration through to a renderer which turns that into the actual Kubernetes manifests.

+The output of the above command has been left as `output.txt` in the sector directories if you just want to see what it looks like.